SuperLimitBreak/display-trigger/README.md

 ------------

 Cuebase Music Project -> Midi Track with note_on events -> Virtual Midi port -> `triggerWeb` -> `eventMap` payload sent to `subscription_server` -> inpect payload and forward via tcp or websocket to the correct client with deviceid -> `display` actions the command by displaying the video/subtitles/function.

-* Virtual Midi Client
-  * Midi events can trigger a json payload stored in a mapping file.
-These payloads are sent via a network to the html5 projector.
-* DisplayTrigger server that recives events via TCP/Websockets/HTTP and forwards this to all listeners.
-* A HTML5 projecor interface capable of displaying images, audio, video, executing functions, displaying text overlays, etc

-* precache events to ensure projector client responds quickly